LucoLab/ChIPSeQ/README.md

 ## Launch Main Pipeline

 The main pipeline do all alignments for fastq files.
 It produces also fastqc, wig files for visualisation and finally it will gives us the peaks calling files.
-Other stuffs are done but you don't care.
+Other stuffs are done but you don't care. (the fastqc produces MissingOutputException...but it works don't worry)

-Dry Run :
+Dry Run ( can be useful to see the set of commands that will be done):

+>- n : is drymode
+>- p : p is for print (...)
+>- j : number of cores

 ```shell
 	snakemake -s pipeline_chip-seq.Snakefile.py -j 16 -k -n --verbose -p
 ```

 Real Run (nohup make the script runs in background.
-Note the ampersand at the end.):
+Note the ampersand at the end to go back in the shell.):

 ```shell
 	nohup snakemake -s pipeline_chip-seq.Snakefile.py -j 16 -k --verbose -p &
 ```

-Control with htop -u username and look into nohup.out file to see if job is finished.
+Control with htop -u username and look into nohup.out file to see if job is finished. nohup.out is a file created with all the commands, errors that can occurs, it's a log file.

 **NB4** : You can relaunch script if you find something went wrong.It will execute only part that failed.
-Fastqc will be done again (whereas fastqc analysis has already be done with sucess) because of a bug I didn't manage to correct.
+Fastqc will be done again (whereas fastqc analysis has already be done with sucess) because of a bug I didn't manage to correct. computeMatrix_ref_point, computeMatrix_ref_point failed but you don't care because we don't use their output.

+**NB5** : Don't use the normalise bigwig create here.
+You can use bigwig for replicates normalised by RPKM but not taking account of the input.

+Description of output : You should know them since 3 years.

 ---

 <!--
 ## Multiqc